Preauthorization & Capture

 Preauthorization is widely used in situations where it is necessary to ensure the availability of funds before delivering a product or service.
 For example, in e-commerce, it can be used to ensure that the card balance is sufficient before shipping an item or making a reservation.

-Before proceeding with the implementation of the pre-authorization, please make sure you have the following requirements:
+Before starting with the preauthorization implementation, make sure you have the following:

 Step 1.
 Generate an acceptance token.